 Types of medication can include:

-- Aminosalicylates - (5 - ASAs) - a group of medicines used to treat inflammatory gut diseases and in particular to lengthen remission periods of UC or to treat an UC flare up.
-It is not entirely clear how this medication works but it is thought they change the way certain chemicals are released in the gut.
+- Aminosalicylates - (5 - ASAs) - a group of medicines used to treat inflammatory gut diseases and in particular to lengthen remission periods of UC or to treat a UC flare-up.
+It is not entirely clear how this medication works but it is thought it changes the way certain chemicals are released in the gut

 Living with Ulcerative Colitis

-If your symptoms are controlled well with medication, you should find your day to day quality of life is not severely impacted.
-If medication is not controlling your flares ups and your doctor decides it best to carry out surgery, your condition may then be cured (if the entire colon is removed).
-However there are risks associated with surgery and, depending on the type of surgery you have, you may be fitted with a permanent or semi-permanent external bag attached to a stoma (a small opening in your abdominal wall where your small intestine is fed through and attached to the external bag), which may have different impacts on your day to day life.
+If your symptoms are controlled well with medication, you should find your day-to-day quality of life is not severely impacted.
+If medication is not controlling your flares-ups and your doctor decides it best to carry out surgery, your condition may then be cured (if the entire colon is removed).
+However there are risks associated with surgery and depending on the type of surgery you have, you may be fitted with a permanent or semi-permanent external bag attached to a stoma, which may have different impacts on your day to day life.
 Your doctor will be able to discuss your options with you and answer any questions or concerns which you may have.

 Sources used in writing this article are available on request.